Glaas/sebdec/docs/_posts/2021-12-28-minicacpot.md

 ## Final note

 This is not a game you can win every time.
-This article barely gives you a way to make your attempts more reliable.
+This article merely gives you a way to make your attempts more reliable.
 You may not win the first time.
 However, applying that technique, I usually get a jackpot at least once every 5 days, and more often once every 2 or 3 days.
 It's become fairly frequent to get two jackpots in a row.
 Before applying that, I was not able to get a jackpot even after weeks of daily attempts.